sohxm7/liwe/README.md

 taken from github.com/hexive/sunpaper which was written in bash, but wasnt working on my machine for some reason.

-Liwe is written in python (and kinda slow) but does the work perfectly.
+Liwe is written in python (and kinda slow) but does the work perfectly, also smooth fading between wallpapers is added.

 ### Dependencies
 + [feh](https://github.com/derf/feh)